PEEK2000/adguardtopiholehosts/README.md

-This is a very basic script that converts AdGuard blocklist into blocklists with HOSTS syntax used by Pi-Hole.
+This is a very basic script that extracts urls from blocklists and converts them to HOSTS syntax used by Pi-Hole.
+It currently does not work with whitelists., as it will remove the whitelist prefix.
 The original repositories are credited in the respective blocklist.